helena-intel/openvino/docs/IE_DG/Extensibility_DG/VPU_Kernel.md

   - Sub-node `Kernel` must contain the following attributes:
     - `entry` – The name of your kernel function as you defined it in a source file.
 In the example above, it is `reorg_nhwc`.
     - Node `Source` must contain the following attributes:
-      - `filename` – The path to a compiled binary relative to the `.xml` binding file.
+      - `filename` – The path to a compiled binary relative to the XML configuration file.
   - Sub-node `Parameters` – Describes parameters bindings.
 For more information, see the description below.
   - Sub-node `WorkSizes` – Describes local and global work group sizes and the source for dimension deduction as a pair `direction,port`.
 In the example above, the work group is described relatively to the dimension of the input tensor that comes through port 0 in the IR. `global` and `local` work group configurations support any simple math expressions with +,-,\*,/, and () from `B`(batch), `Y`(height), `X`(width) and `F`(channels).
   - Sub-node `Where` – Allows to customize bindings with the `key="value"` attribute.
 For example, to substitute only 3x3 convolutions, write `<Where kernel="3,3"/>` in the binding xml.